 20th Century Split

-In the 20th Century, after the break up of the Austro-Hungarian Empire, Split became a part of the Kingdom of Serbs, Croats and Slovenes that was formed in 1918.
-Much of its development occurred after 1920 when Zadar, Dalmatia’s official capital, became an Italian enclave, and Split took its place as the main city in the region.
+In the 20th century after the dissolution of the Austro-Hungarian Empire, Split became part of the Kingdom of Serbs, Croats and Slovenes that was established in 1918.
+Much of its development occurred after 1920.
+In that year, Zadar, Dalmatia’s official capital, became an Italian enclave.
+Split took its place as the main city in the region.

-In 1941, the city was occupied by the Italians and a very strong resistance movement soon evolved with the city first being liberated in 1943, after the capitulation of Italy.
-Although then becoming occupied by Germany, it was finally in the October of 1944 that Split was liberated again when the first people’s government of Croatia was formed.
+In 1941, the city was occupied by the Italians.
+A very strong resistance movement soon evolved with the city first being liberated in 1943 after the capitulation of Italy.
+Although then occupied by Germany, in October 1944 Split was finally liberated again when the first people’s government of Croatia was formed.

-As part of Yugoslavia after World War II, Split experienced substantial growth as government investment in the city saw factories built for a number of different industries.
-Split had a large ship-building industry that saw Yugoslavia become one of the top countries in the world in that field; the city also became an important port.
+As part of Yugoslavia after World War II, Split experienced substantial growth.
+Government investment in the city saw factories built for a number of different industries.
+In particular, ship-building was an important part of the city; Yugoslavia become one of the top countries in the world in that field.
+Split also became an important port.

 Split did not suffer much damage during the war that broke out in 1991, despite the Yugoslav Navy and and the Yugoslav Army’s coastal district being based there.

 Since Croatia’s independence, Split suffered as its once strong industry entered into decline.
-However, it has recovered somewhat in recent years and is today a bustling city and – pleasingly – increasing a popular place for holidaymakers to visit.
+However, it has recovered in recent years and is today a bustling city and – pleasingly – increasing a popular place for holidaymakers to visit.